 While talking about online reputation, we are mainly talking about public relations on website, search engines and social media.
 As said, no one is perfect, businesses might have flaws and negative reviews from customers.
 What the reputation management techniques deal with is suppressing the bad comments and highlighting the positive ones.
 However, its final target should not only be to suppress the bad image but to improve the reputation constantly by suggesting the gap between owner’s perception of the business and how others are viewing it.

 Let’s jump into the points that we are discussing in order to manage online reputation.

 How To Manage Online Reputation

-The website is what shows outlook of your personality to others.
+The website is your physical as well as mental presence in the world of internet.
 There are two main factors to remember while managing the website for online reputation.
 Design: It is the skeleton of your personality.
 How strong and agile it is.
 I mean to say is it able to express what you are doing and at the same time user-friendly.
 Is the design easily navigable and smart?
 The quality of readability, color combination and content placements are other important factors.
 Content: Contents are like your voice.
 What are you speaking to your customers?
 Are your words and intentions clear and straightforward?

 If you are determined to do some serious works but your website looks childish and unkempt, you will loose your impression from customers who have come to your door.

 We all know major social media sites (Facebook, Twitter, Youtube, Instagram, Google+, Pinterest etc) and know how to manage them.
 If you own a business, you may have already created accounts on these sites and started promoting.
 It’s always beneficial to have an account created on social media which maximises the chance of getting new customers at the same time keeping track of your fans and followers.
 But having accounts jumbled in many social media site and not updating and interacting with people is the worst utilization of such sites.
 It’s way better to be active on one platform than to enter into all of them and hibernate.
 You can easily expand your fan base from one platform to another if you have dedicated followers.